| |

 |

-Coming off the first bluff, or small rise, South of the Upper Ford reveals another rise to our South.
-Note the trail running up the rise on the Left side of the picture.
+Coming off the first bluff, or small rise, South of the Upper Ford reveals another rise to our South, the second "hill" or "rise."

 Summit City Creek is off to our Right, in the deepest and most inaccessible portion of this particular part of the canyon.
 But just wait until you can't see the North Mokelumne!
 It is buried in deep granite gorges where it and Summit City Creek intersect.